Latino Futurism: Literature

 Ernest Hogan's 1999 novel Smoking Mirror Blues depicts a futuristic East Los Angeles where Aztec deities manifest through advanced technology.
 The protagonist, a lowrider mechanic, discovers his car modifications channel Tezcatlipoca.

 Rosaura Sánchez and Beatrice Pita's Lunar Braceros 2125-2148 imagines Mexican workers traveling to lunar mining colonies, extending the historical Bracero Program into space.
 The novella addresses labor exploitation and immigration policy through science fiction.

+Michael Zapata's debut novel The Lost Book of Adana Moreau (2020) follows a Dominican immigrant in New Orleans who writes science fiction at the turn of the century and destroys her last manuscript before she dies, only for it to resurface decades later.
+The novel has been described as a crucial work in the Latinofuturism movement.
+In 2025, Zapata won the inaugural DAG Prize for Literature in support of his forthcoming novel The Census Taker, a speculative noir set in Chicago's future that its author has described as "a love letter to Latinofuturism, indigenous scientists, and revolutionaries."

 Pedro Iniguez's Mexicans on the Moon (2024) is a collection of 50 speculative poems that cover topics such as the exploration of space and time travel from a Latino perspective.

 Visual arts

-Marion C. Martinez creates installations combining Catholic iconography with electronic art.
-Her work "Guadalupe, Queen of Heaven" depicts the Virgin's traditional blue mantle as flowing digital data streams.
+Marion C. Martinez creates mixed media sculptures and wall hangings incorporating discarded computer components, including circuit boards, wire, ribbon cable, and CDs sourced in part from near Los Alamos National Laboratory, into traditional Catholic iconographic forms.
+Among her best-known works is Corazon de Guadalupe, a depiction of the Virgin of Guadalupe constructed from recycled circuit boards and other discarded computer parts.
+Her AzTechna series combines cultural legends with contemporary technological materials.

 Contemporary artist Cayetano Valenzuela paints Latino children as space explorers and inventors.
 His 2023 series "Future Ancestros" features young protagonists in space suits decorated with Mesoamerican-style designs, and Mexican cultural figures like La Virgen de Guadalupe.

 In 2022, Ken Gonzales-Day created public installations combining ancient Mesoamerican figures with digital manipulation.
 His work for the LA Metro stations features objects from LACMA's collection transformed through digital technology, creating what he describes as "portals" between past and future.

 Comics and graphic narratives

-Zeke Peña's comic series "Funkterra" depicts post-apocalyptic El Paso where the Rio Grande has become a digital river of information.
-The series explores how border communities adapt to climate change while maintaining cross-cultural connections, drawing importance to the Rio Grande.
+Zeke Peña is a Xicano cartoonist whose work reimagines border history and ecology through speculative fiction.
+His comic project Funkterra is an eco-science fiction narrative set in a parallel version of the Paso del Norte region, depicting the Rio Grande and communities along it in a speculative future shaped by climate change and border politics.
+Peña has described the project as growing out of oral history work with border communities about their relationship to the river.